|Nutrition Facts (per serving)|

 In a large bowl, combine flour, remaining 3 tablespoons of sugar, and salt.

 Using a pastry blender, cut in the butter or shortening until it resembles coarse crumbs.
-If you don't have a pastry blender, use two knives in a criss-cross fashion to incorporate the butter or shortening into the flour mixture.
+If you don't have a pastry blender, use 2 knives in a criss-cross fashion to incorporate the butter or shortening into the flour mixture.

 Add the yeast mixture and grated Parmesan cheese and mix until a dough is formed.